maggiebasta/lung-cancer-thesis/unet_2d/README.md

 - data_generator.py: implements Keras Image generators for U-Net
 - dice_loss.py: implements dice coefficient loss function for Keras models
 - lidc_helpers.py: helper functions for EDA and data extraction
-- preprocess.py: preprocessing functions for enhancement (not currently used in the pipeline)
 - unet.py: implementation of the U-Net architecture